RookieOne/learning-gulp-book/en/concat.md

 We chose to label this `concat`.
 Obviously we could call it anything we want, but `concat` communicates what the plugin does to those reading our build script.

 Second, we added another step to our task.
-Inbetween the `src` and the `pipe(gulp.dest...)` steps, we added `pipe(concat(...))`.
+In between the `src` and the `pipe(gulp.dest...)` steps, we added `pipe(concat(...))`.

 Gulp works by streaming files from one process to another.
-This allows us to build tasks out of small, simple steps.
+This allows us to create complex build tasks out of small, simple steps.
+Composition == winning.

 Now run our gulp task: